dimitri12482/Cloud-Native-Resource-Monitoring-Python-App/README.md

-# Cloud Native Resource Monitoring Python App on K8s!
+# Cloud Native Resource Monitoring Python App!
 Created a Monitoring Application in Python using Flask and psutil How to run a Python App locally.
 Learn Docker and How to containerize a Python application